banner

 Danielle Bennett (she/her) is an ASHP grad fellow working on the Institute.
 She is a second-year student in US History and Public History at the CUNY Graduate Center.
 Her research looks at the intersections of queer history and the historic preservation movement in the 19th and 20th centuries.
 She also teaches world history at Brooklyn College and is a research assistant for the Gotham Center.
 Her most recent publication is “Lessons from Glen Burnie: Queering a Historic House Museum,” in the December 2020 issue of the Journal of Museum Education.
 Danielle received her MA in History and Museum Studies from Tufts in 2019.

 Donna Thompson Ray (she/her) is the project director for faculty development programs at ASHP/CML.
-She has directed many NEH-funded faculty development programs and visual history projects, including Learning to Look: Visual Evidence and the U.S. Past in the New Media Classroom (2002-04) and the Picturing U.S. History: An Interactive Resource for Teaching with Visual Evidence website.
-She is a Ph.D. candidate in U.S. history at Drew University specializing in nineteenth-century American visual culture.
+She has directed many NEH-funded faculty development programs and visual history projects, including Learning to Look: Visual Evidence and the U.S. Past in the New Media Classroom, Visual Culture of the American Civil War and Its Aftermath, and the Picturing U.S. History: An Interactive Resource for Teaching with Visual Evidence website.
+Donna specializes in nineteenth-century American visual culture, with an emphasis on African American photography.

 Annie Valk (she/her) is the executive director of ASHP/CML.
 Before coming to The Graduate Center in 2020, she was associate director for public humanities and a lecturer in history at Williams College, where she taught experiential and community-based classes in oral history and public history.
 Prior to that, she was associate professor of history and director of women’s studies at Southern Illinois University Edwardsville and deputy director of the Center for Public Humanities at Brown University.
 Annie teaches public history at the Graduate Center and has written extensively in the areas of women’s history, history of feminism, and oral history.
 Her books include the Companion to American Women's History, 2nd Edition, co-edited with Nancy A. Hewitt (2021).
 She is also the author of Radical Sisters: Second-Wave Feminism and Black Liberation in Washington, DC, 1968-1980 (2008) and Living with Jim Crow: African American Women and Memories of the Segregated South (2010), co-authored with Leslie Brown and recipient of the 2011 Oral History Association Book Prize.
 From 2015-2016, Valk served as president of the Oral History Association.
 She currently is book series editor of the Oral History Series published by Oxford University Press, and the Humanities and Public Life book series, published by the University of Iowa Press.